OpenForest4D/multi-temporal-lidar-forestry/instructions/R_metrics.md

-# README: R Script for CHM and Terrain Metric Extraction
+# R Script for CHM and Terrain Metric Extraction

 ## Overview

-This script processes tiled lidar point cloud datasets to generate high-resolution raster products used for forest structure monitoring and ecosystem change analysis.
-This is part of the **OpenForest4D** pipeline, which supports repeatable forest metrics calculated from multi-temporal lidar data.
-The script is built with `lidR`, `terra`, `sf`, and `future`, and is highly customizable and parallelized.
+This workflow pipeline processes tiled lidar point cloud datasets to generate high-resolution raster products used for forest structure monitoring and ecosystem change analysis.
+This workflow supports repeatable forest metrics calculated from multi-temporal lidar data.
+It leverages `lidR`, `terra`, `sf`, and `future` packages, and is highly customizable and parallelized.

----

 ## What Metrics Are Generated and Why